latentai/github-posthog-sync/README.md

 are protected out of the box.
 The section below will document any options you need to provide to get up and running; only a couple!

+Please note you will have to enable the workflow inside your repository;
+this is due to GitHub disabling builds on forks by default.

 ## Configuration

 There are several options you must provide before running this tool.
 Options